N-R-technologies/waf-waf/README.md

 With an interactive CLI you can easily scan weaknesses on your local network, configure WAF WAF, and see what is happening on your server.

 ## Installation
-You are able to use WAF WAF from both, your local machine and [docker](https://docs.docker.com/).
+You are able to use WAF WAF on both, your local machine and [docker](https://docs.docker.com/).

 ### Local Machine
 After downloading WAF WAF, you first need to run the following command to install requirements: